yosebyte/nodepass/docs/en/api.md

 - **Version Verification**: Check version number after deploying updates
 - **Uptime Monitoring**: Monitor uptime to detect unexpected restarts
 - **Log Level Verification**: Confirm that the current log level matches expectations
+- **Resource Monitoring**: On Linux systems, monitor CPU and RAM usage to ensure optimal performance
+  - CPU usage is calculated from `/proc/loadavg` (1-minute load average)
+  - RAM usage is calculated from `/proc/meminfo` (used memory percentage)
+  - Values of -1 indicate that the system information is unavailable (non-Linux systems)

 ## API Endpoint Documentation